stantont/wintersmith-xmlb/README.md

 * [xmlb](https://github.com/jaredhanson/xmlb)
 * [xmlbuilder-js](https://github.com/oozcitak/xmlbuilder-js)

-A special thanks to the [wintersmith-ejs](https://github.com/stephenallred/wintersmith-ejs) project by [Stephen Allred](https://github.com/stephenallred) for which I used as the template for this project.
+A special thanks to the [wintersmith-ejs](https://github.com/stephenallred/wintersmith-ejs) project by [Stephen Allred](https://github.com/stephenallred), which I used as the template for this project.